istio/istio.io/content/docs/examples/tutorial/single/index.md

 - Expect `HTTP POST` requests on the `/ratings/{productID}` path and update the ratings of the product matching the value you specify for `productID`.

-Download the code of the app, install its dependencies and run it locally following the steps below:
+Follow these steps to download the code of the app, install its dependencies, and run it locally:

 1. Download
     [the service's code]({{< github_blob >}}/samples/bookinfo/src/ratings/ratings.js)